guifreribas/frontend/README.md

 # Frontend

+This is the frontend of the Sprint 8 project of It Academy.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

+# Angular

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `pnpm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding